-Another cool looking and really good options are submitting from the mount.
+Another cool-looking and really good option are submitting from the mount.
 From an Omoplata sweep, backstep your free leg over the opponent and turn to face them.
 You’ll end up straight into a mounted triangle position.
 From there you should triangle your legs and settle in for a finish.
 Or, if you can’t squeeze the triangle right away, you can roll to you back, looking it up in transition, Your opponent won’t get any sweep points if you go on your back since you were in the mount.
-PLus if the triangle fails you can go from another Omoplata from there.
+Plus if the triangle fails you can go from another Omoplata from there.

 Finally, you can still finish with an Omoplata.
-Simply squeeze their elbow tight and roll over you near side shoulder.
+Simply squeeze their elbow tight and rollover your near-side shoulder.
 This time, though, make sure you control their hips better so that you can finish without them rolling out.
 Yeah, it is that easy, you only need to be aware it is there.